How to configure reverse mapping on DNS name servers

+There are two types of mappings: forward mapping and reverse mapping.
+In forward mapping, name servers translate names into IP addresses.
+In reverse mapping, they translate IP addresses into names.
 In the DNS system, only authoritative name servers resolve queries.
 There are two types of authoritative name servers: primary and secondary.
 The primary name server resolves queries.
 The secondary name server works as a backup name server.
 It resolves queries when the primary name server is down.
+Authoritative name servers use zone files to resolve DNS queries.
+Zone files are created only on primary name servers.
+Secondary name servers fetch them from the primary name server.

 Lab setup

-To learn how to set up this lab, you can check the previous tutorials of this tutorial series.
+We will use the following lab setup.
+To learn how to set up this lab, you can check the previous parts of this tutorial.

 Configuring reverse mapping on the primary authoritative name server